Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach

-Our contributions focus on a WiFi-based crowd monitoring system, which detects probe requests (PRs) in the air.
+The contributions of this paper focus on a WiFi-based crowd monitoring system that detects probe requests (PRs) over the air.
 PRs are WiFi control packets emitted by user equipements (UEs) (e.g., smartphones) that request nearby access points (APs) to make their existence known.
 The rate of PR transmission is a proxy for the number of smartphones with WiFi enabled in the covered area---which, up to an \textit{extrapolation factor}, approximates the number of attendees.
-Thus, the extrapolation factor converts the measured rate of PRs into a number of attendees.
+Thus, the extrapolation factor converts the measured rate of PRs into a number of attendees.\\

-Our contributions are the following: \begin{enumerate} \item A novel WiFi-based sensing process enforcing strict privacy standards.
-This includes a time and space/memory complexity analysis and a review of privacy features. \item A mathematical model of the sensing process and an associated concentration inequality for our unbiased crowd estimator; it shows that our estimator concentrates around its expectation and that the concentration increases with number of attendees. \item An experimental validation of the sensing process using real-world measurements from a library endowed with a camera-based counting system. \end{enumerate}
+The contributions are the following: \begin{enumerate} \item A novel WiFi-based sensing process enforcing strict privacy standards.
+This includes a time and space/memory complexity analysis and a review of privacy features. \item A mathematical model of the sensing process and an associated concentration inequality for the proposed unbiased crowd count estimator; it shows that it concentrates around its expectation and that the concentration increases with number of attendees. \item An experimental validation of the sensing process using real-world measurements from a library endowed with a third-party camera-based counting system. \end{enumerate}

-Section~\ref{sec:sensingProcess} describes our sensing process.
-In particular, it presents the mathematical model for the sensing process and the associated concentration inequality.
-Section~\ref{sec:digitalArchitecture} presents the digital architecture of our system at three different stages: i) the collection, pre-processing and anonymization of PRs on sensors (see Section~\ref{subsec:sensingSubsystem}) ii) the post-processing on a central server (see Section~\ref{subsec:processingSubsystem}), and iii) the dumping of PRs in binary files, with a final round of anonymization (see Section~\ref{subsec:dumpingSubsystem}).
-Finally, in Section~\ref{sec:experimentalValidation}, we validate the accuracy of our system using real-world measurements acquired at the Humanities library of our university.
-We also discuss practical matters when designing WiFi monitoring systems in Section~\ref{sec:practicalConsiderations}.
-Section~\ref{sec:conclusion} is the conclusion.